w3c/cogai/demos/nlp/commonsense.md

 A: yes

 Given a collection of such examples, we can develop and test a lexicon, taxonomy and common sense rules for understanding, reasoning and responding.
 Additional work would allow agents to explain their reasoning, and to learn from experience.

+Further examples could be used to demonstrate abductive reasoning in which an agent creates the most plausible explanation for some observations.
+This involves a chain of causal reasoning about alternative explanations, e.g.

+S: Susan picked up her car key<br>
+Q: why did she do that<br>
+A: she is going to drive her car

+S: Marcy reminded Bill to buy some milk on his way home<br>
+Q: why<br>
+A: they were out of milk